jcchurch13/Mechaduino-Firmware/README.md

 ![image](images/header.PNG)

 New release!
-We've made a number of improvements to the code and added the Mechaduino Manual!
+We've added documentation for the MEchaduino 0.2 hardware and fixed a couple small bugs.
 Here are some preliminary instructions on how to get your Mechaduino up and running.
 For more details, see the Mechaduino Manual above!

 ![image](images/example1.gif)